Rohan-16dev/AI-For-Bharat-Hackathon-2026/README.md

 🚀 UBID Intelligence Platform

+Live Dashboard Link : ai-for-bharat-hackathon-mbnb15q5v-rohan-16devs-projects.vercel.app

 An AI-powered industrial intelligence system that analyzes entity data, detects inconsistencies, and provides strategic insights using Google Gemini.

 ---

+Made in collaboration with arindammandal826-lab
+I was involved in the development,debugging and testing of this app.

 🧠 Features